Tips for Making Needle

 this hare was needle felted from the down of Angora rabbits which is more difficult to needle felt than sheep wool.

-Basically, all sorts of wool can be needle felted, although some are not as easy to use as others.
+Basically, all sorts of wool can be needle felted, although some are not as easy to felt as others.
 As a general rule, finer wools are felted faster (that doesn't apply to down though).

 out particular details in animal anatomy.
 If you get stuck, it may be a good idea to

-Using pictures as a reference is inevitable but not always very helpful, as a 2D picture (or even a set of pictures) often tells surprisingly little about a 3D shape.
-At least at the earlier stages of studying a 3D shape, realistic animal toys, figurines, and sculptures can provide a more useful reference.
+Using pictures as a reference is inevitable but not always helpful, as a 2D picture (or even a set of pictures taken from different angles) often tells surprisingly little about a 3D shape.
+At least, when first studying your model, realistic animal toys, figurines, and sculptures can provide a more useful reference.